helm/helm/docs/install.md

 ### Storage backends
 By default, `tiller` stores release information in `ConfigMaps` in the namespace where it is running.

+#### Secret storage backend
 As of Helm 2.7.0, there is now a beta storage backend that uses `Secrets` for storing release information.
 This was added for additional security in protecting charts in conjunction with the release of `Secret` encryption in Kubernetes.

 To enable the secrets backend, you'll need to init Tiller with the following
 options: